SmartlyDressedGames/Unturned-Docs/docs/source/assets/ItemAsset/Introduction.rst

 **Allow\_Manual\_Drop** *bool*: Item can be manually dropped by the player.
 Defaults to true.

-**InventoryAudio** `Master Bundle Pointer <../MasterBundlePtr.rst>`_: AudioClip or OneShotAudioDefinition to play when item is picked up, moved within the inventory, and dropped.
+**InventoryAudio** :ref:`Master Bundle Pointer <doc_data_masterbundleptr>`: AudioClip or OneShotAudioDefinition to play when item is picked up, moved within the inventory, and dropped.

 **Procedurally\_Animate\_Inertia** *bool*: Whether viewmodel should accumulate angular velocity from animations.
 Useful for low-quality older animations, but should probably be disabled for high-quality newer animations.